 These pros and cons need to be considered and where possible adjustments to training methods built into training routines.
 All runners know that after the race, warm-downs and muscle lengthening exercises are essential, but how many runners routinely stretch properly after running?
 How many yogis do cardiovascular workouts to train their heart?

-Static stretching is useful for increasing the range of over-active (neuromuscular release) or shortened muscles (after micro traumas have disorganised the fibres), like the Iliopsoas (hip flexors) or Levator Scapulae (neck side and back bender).
+Static stretching is useful for increasing the range of over-active (neuromuscular release) or shortened muscles (after micro traumas have disorganised the fibres), like the Iliopsoas or Levator Scapulae.
 Here we initially lengthen the target muscle which will initially feel active and tight, but with patience will release after 30 seconds to 2 minutes of the held stretch.
 This mechanism is Autogenic Inhibition where the Golgi Tendon Organ detects too much muscle activation and sends an inhibitory signal to lower the tone of the muscle.
 (The muscle gets turned down!)
 These Golgi Tendon Organs detect too much muscle activity and switch some of the activity off in order that the tendon is kept safe.
 Imagine trying to bench press too much weight, and with repeated lifts eventually your Pec becomes so tired and over active that the tendon attachment of Pec starts to be pulled of the bone!
 Rather the GTO steps in and lowers the muscle tone.
 In static stretching we place the muscle at the end of the muscles comfortable range of motion and wait for the muscle activity to trigger the GTO, thereby seemigly relaxing the muscle.

 For example the Levator Scapulae which starts at the top medial side of the shoulder blade and attaches onto the upper four transverse processes in the neck.
 This muscle can give pain and trigger points (TrPs) that are often misunderstood as Traps pain.
-To stretch Levator Scapulae gently side bend awayfrom the pain, turn and look down to the opposite pocket!
+To stretch Levator Scapulae gently side bend awayfrom the pain, turn and look down to the opposite pocket.
 Hold until you feel the give.
 Pain is a warning to stop.

-Ultra Sound is a modern main-stream medical therapy where sound waves are directed towards the injured tissue, normally either 1 or 3 million tiny vibrations per second.
+Is a modern main-stream medical therapy where sound waves are directed towards the injured tissue, normally either 1 or 3 million tiny vibrations per second.
 The NHS use this technology to image patients to look for illness or see unborn infants.
 Sound waves reach up to 5cm and vibrate the bodies’ cells, which agitates the cell’s molecules creating heat.
 Heat vasodilates arteries local to the injured area and more fresh blood enters the area.
 The 1 million sound vibrations per second create local stress in the body which subtly changes the polarity of your tissues, creating a Pezo Electric charge, that signals to the body that damage has occurred and in response to this the body sends Fibroclast eater cells to gobble up the damage cells or foreign bodies, and then the Fibroblast cells emerge to build new tissues.